andrewbaxter439/teen-preg-project/README.md

 The file `Synth-iterations-report.rmd` will produce outputs for Synthetic Control analyses.
 The Interrupted Time Series analyses can be reproduced [here](https://andybaxter.shinyapps.io/teen_preg_uk_its/) using a Shiny app (repo for Shiny app [here](https://github.com/andrewbaxter439/ITS_shinyapp))

+To get started, clone the repository, open `teen-preg-project.Rproj` and run `renv::restore()` in Rstudio.
+Open `Synth-iterations-report.rmd` and run all chunks to reproduce synthetic control analyses.

 ## Data Sources
+(Source data is freely available from all sources but cannot be redistributed here.
+Compiled data included as `.rdata` files)

  - [The Human Mortality Database](https://www.mortality.org/) (Requires registration; accessed 9 Apr 2019)
  - [The Human Fertility Database](https://www.humanfertility.org/) (Requires registration; accessed 25 March 2019)